-Finite Element Analysis (FEA), also known as the Finite Element Method (FEM), is probably the most important addition to the design engineer's toolkit in recent years.
+Finite Element Analysis (FEA), also known as the Finite Element Method (FEM), is probably the most important addition to the design engineer's toolkit in the last few decades.
 The development of FEA has been driven by the desire for more accurate design computations in more complex situations, allowing improvements in both the design procedure and products.
 The growing use of simulation in design (FEA in particular) has been made possible by the creation of affordable computers that are capable of handling the immense volume of calculations necessary to prepare and carry out an analysis and easily display the results for interpretation.
-With the advent of very powerful desktop workstations, FEA is now available at a practical cost to virtually all engineers and designers.
+FEA is now available at a practical cost to virtually all engineers and designers.

-The MECHANICA software described in this introductory tutorial is only one of many commercial systems that are available.
+The Creo Simulate software described in this introductory tutorial is only one of many commercial FEA systems that are available.
 All of these systems share many common capabilities.
-In this tutorial, we will try to present both the commands for using MECHANICA and the reasons behind those commands, so that the general ideas might be transferred to other FEA packages.
-Notwithstanding this desire, it should be realized that MECHANICA is unique in many ways among software currently available.
-Therefore, numerous topics treated will be specific to MECHANICA.
+In this tutorial, we will try to present both the commands for using Creo and the reasons behind those commands, so that the general ideas might be transferred to other FEA packages.
+Notwithstanding this desire, it should be realized that Creo is unique in many ways among software currently available.
+Therefore, numerous topics treated will be specific to Creo Simulate.